Thomas & Friends series 4

 Thomas the Tank Engine & Friends is a children's television series about the engines and other characters working on the railways of the Island of Sodor, and is based on The Railway Series books written by Wilbert Awdry.

-This article lists and details episodes from the fourth series of the show, which was broadcast in 1994.
+This article lists and details episodes from the fourth series of the show, which was broadcast in 1996.
 It was produced by Britt Allcroft.

 This series was narrated by Michael Angelis for the United Kingdom audiences, with George Carlin narrating the episodes for the United States audiences, on what was also his final series.
 This was the final series where Thomas appeared in the US as a segment on Shining Time Station; after that, it became a program on Mister Moose's Fun Time and Storytime With Thomas.
 This was also the final series to be produced before the death of Wilbert Awdry in 1997.

-Two of the episodes in this series have two titles: the original ones from the United Kingdom broadcasts are shown on top, while the American-adapted titles are shown underneath.

 In the UK, episodes 1–3, 6, and 8-11 were first released on VHS with a different take of Michael Angelis' narrations than the later versions on TV and other VHS releases.
-(Note: Audio from Thomas the Tank Engine & Friends: Rock 'N' Roll and other Stories (1994).)

 Production

 Filming

 Filming for Series 4 lasted from June to November 1994.
 On November 14, the first 8 episodes were released direct-to-video in the UK.
 On July 3, 1995, the rest of the series was released on 2 other UK VHS releases.
-Several episodes were also featured on the Shining Time Family Specials, released throughout 1995 in the US, before the series made its official UK television debut on October 16, 1995.
+Several episodes were also featured on the Shining Time Family Specials, released throughout 1995 in the US.
+After ending its broadcast run on ITV, the series would make its official UK television debut on March 8, 1996, on Cartoon Network.

 The 4th series saw the introduction of the smaller narrow gauge engines.
 For ease of filming, series 5 would introduce larger-scale versions of the characters, and from series 6, these larger models were used almost exclusively.